roobert/palette.nvim/README.md

 _Palette_ is a Neovim theme system to make creating and customising themes easy.

-Highlight groups are logically organised to create a balanced contrast that emphasizes clarity at the same time as being aesthetically pleasing.
+Highlight groups are logically arranged to strike a harmonious balance between clarity and aesthetic appeal.

 Caching ensures themes are performant.